-To make payments, for individual and business accounts, with the Canada Revenue Agency, your main options are:
+If you want to know how to make payments for individual and business accounts with the Canada Revenue Agency, your main options are:

-- Online Banking - You should be able to pay electronically through your financial institution's Internet or telephone banking services.
+- Online Banking - You should be able to pay the CRA online through your financial institution's Internet or telephone banking services.
 Please contact your financial institution for more information.

 - CRA My Payment - You can make electronic payment directly to CRA via the option in My Payment.
 This is a service that uses Interac® online to make payments directly to the CRA from your online banking account.
 Only certain financial institutions participate in this service.